 - Cause backlinks to no longer work.

-All of these factors are negative signals to search engines if they are not fixed quickly.
-It’s serious because your site could rapidly lose rank.
+These factors are negative signals to search engines.
+If they are not fixed quickly your website will rapidly lose rank.

-Follow these steps very carefully and have a redirect plugin in place – covered at the end of this post.
+Follow these steps very carefully.
+Have a redirect plugin in place which I go over at the end of this post.

-Once you’ve changed a permalink always check that the navigation menu works and that all links into the page work too.
+Once you’ve changed a permalink, check that the navigation works and that all links to the page work too.